Joseph Cornelius O'Rourke: Marriage and family

 O'Rourke held a vast estate near Minsk, which was worked on by one thousand serfs.
-He married and had children, among them six sons.
+He married twice, his second wife was a Polish Amelia Pilawska.

-One son, Michael O'Rourke, entered the marine corps as a cadet and achieved distinction in the Navy in the 15th complement, becoming a lieutenant by 1849.
+One of his sons, Michael O'Rourke, entered the marine corps as a cadet and achieved distinction in the Navy in the 15th complement, becoming a lieutenant by 1849.

-A later descendant, the Pole Edward O'Rourke, joined Catholic orders and became bishop of Gdańsk after World War I.
+A later descendant, the Pole Edward O'Rourke, joined Catholic orders and became first bishop of Riga and later first Bishop of Gdańsk, after World War I.